Team-Neptune/Korral-JS/README.md

 # Korral
-Korral is the offical main bot of the Team Neptune [Discord server](https://discord.gg/VkaRjYN).
+Korral is the official main bot of the Team Neptune [Discord server](https://discord.gg/VkaRjYN).

 Some responses and commands are based off [Komet](https://github.com/AtlasNX/Komet-CL) by [AtlasNX](https://github.com/AtlasNX/).